BIRDS, BIRDS, BIRDS!

 As we are on the beach, if you choose a trip in the hotter months (between May and early October), you will be able to enjoy a swim or an ice cream before going back to Cruzinha.

 In the morning, the group is invited to take part in the activities happening at the A ROCHA Portugal field study centre as it opens to the public, such as moth identification, bird ringing demonstrations, and getting to know what A ROCHA is and stands for.

 In the afternoon, the group explores Salgados Lagoon, a hidden but still threatened wetland.
 This place does not have any legal protection status but the diversity of bird seen here over the last few years (more than 160 species) makes it a very important birding place.
 It also one of the only places in Portugal where Flamingos have been known to breed, with 2 nests discovered by our guide.

 On Friday, we travel to the Alentejo, or more precisely the pseudo-steppes around Castro Verde.
 This is a completely different landscape from the Algarve, with very different bird species from the ones seen until now.

 In the morning, we spend some time in the Liga para a Proteção da Natureza (a partner conservation NGO) property, where we are able to see Lesser Kestrels and Rollers in spring and Great Bustards all year round.
 In the afternoon, we explore the area around Castro Verde, looking for more species such as Harriers, Kites or Vultures.

-Before returning to Cruzinha, we enjoy dinner in a local restaurant, as the Alentejo is well known in Portugal for its cuisine.
+Before returning to Cruzinha, we enjoy a snack at Castro Verde, as the Alentejo is well known in Portugal for its cuisine.
 It’s also a great opportunity to send the message that bird conservation can be good for the local economy.